Gataquadrada/SpriteTube/README.md

 - Use `last` to jump to the last frame recorded in the `frames.json` file.
 - Use `random` to jump to a random frame recorded in the `frames.json` file.

-## Making it visible on OBS

-Simply add the `http://127.0.0.1:3000/` address as OBS Browser source.
-That's all.

 ## Character editor.

-By opening the `http://127.0.0.1:3000/map` URL (after starting the server), you'll find a character editor.
+By opening the `http://127.0.0.1:3000/map` URL (after starting the server) or by opening the [APP](https://github.com/Mazeakin/Maze-Static-VTube/releases), you'll find a character editor.

-> I am still working on a way to streamline the process of changing your spritesheet image (with an "upload" button).
-> But, for now, you need to replace the `assets/character.png` file by hand.

 ![map-1.png](tutorial/map-1.png)